bao-project/bao-docs/source/development/contributing.rst

 * the branch can be rebased on ``main`` without conflicts;
 * the :ref:`appropriate license and copyright information<licensing>` is
   present and updated;
-* make sure you have the rights to all the submitted code and that :ref:`all commits contain a sign-off message`, acknowledging the :ref:`DCO<dco>`;
+* make sure you have the rights to all the submitted code and that :ref:`all commits contain a sign-off message<commit_signoff>`, acknowledging the :ref:`DCO<dco>`;

 Commits: Structure and Format
 *****************************

-.. _dco-sign-off:
+.. _commits_style:

 Message Structure
 #################